UCLA Office of the Vice Chancellor for Academic Personnel

 And, at UCLA there is substantial support for continued engagement with academic life:

 - Emeriti maintain full membership in the UCLA Faculty Senate, along with all the rights that Senate membership bestows.

 - UCLA emeriti can choose the extent to which they continue to be engaged and active in their professional lives, including mentoring, teaching, serving as PI on research grants, chairing dissertation committees, and serving on Academic Senate committees.

 - Senate faculty who continue to be active in research and scholarship are eligible to apply to use the title “Research Professor” (or “Distinguished Research Professor” for Above Scale Faculty).
 Consult Appendix 38 of the CALL for more information.

 - Emeriti faculty on Paid Recall are allotted workspace, and many Schools and Departments provide some form of shared space for all their emeriti.

 As you begin to consider retirement, please be aware of the following planning services and programs:

-- Faculty Retirement Liaison: Professor Emeritus David Lopez, UCLA’s Faculty Retirement Liaison, coordinates the workshops, and consults individually (mostly via Skype, FaceTime or Zoom) with faculty who are planning for retirement, helping them make post-retirement arrangements with their departments and advising them about the retirement process.
+- Faculty Retirement Liaison: Professor Emeritus David Lopez, UCLA’s Faculty Retirement Liaison, coordinates the workshops, and consults individually in total confidence (mostly via Skype, FaceTime or Zoom) with faculty who are planning for retirement, helping them make post-retirement arrangements with their departments and advising them about the retirement process.
 Contact him at his Faculty Retirement Liaison website, by phone (310) 210-1118, or by email at firstname.lastname@example.org.

 - UCLA Benefits Office: Benefits counselors are available to consult with you about the University of California Retirement Plan (UCRP) and about your specific situation.
 Schedule a consultation by calling the UCLA Benefits Office at (310) 794-0830.